Step back in time at Dennis Severs’ House in Spitalfields

 For more blog posts on London history, click here.

-Posted on 17 September 2013, in Activities, Architecture, History, London, Nightlife, Tourist Attractions and tagged 18th century, Dennis Severs House, Folgate Street, Georgian architecture, london, London history, Spitalfields, still-life, time capsule.
+Posted on 17 September 2013, in Activities, Architecture, History, London, Nightlife, Tourist Attractions and tagged 18th century, Dennis Severs House, Folgate Street, Georgian, history, london, Spitalfields.
 Bookmark the permalink.
 6 Comments.